 America's gun culture in 10 charts

-The shooting, one of the worst in US history, renewed debate about gun laws and the rights of gun owners.
+While details of the shooting are still to be finalised, the incident is sure to renew the debate about gun laws and the rights of gun owners.

 What do young people think about gun control?